About "Innuendo" (1991)

 The album was recorded between March 1989 and November 1990.
 In the spring of 1987, Mercury had been diagnosed with AIDS, although he kept his illness a secret from the public and denied numerous media reports that he was seriously ill.
 The band and producers were aiming for a November or December release date in order to catch the crucial Christmas market, but Mercury's declining health meant that the release of the album did not take place until February 1991.
 Stylistically, Innuendo is in some sense a return to Queen's roots, with its harder rock sound, complex musical composition (title track), psychedelic effects ("I'm Going Slightly Mad"), and strong vocals from Mercury ranging three octaves (F2-F5).
 Nine months after the album was released, Mercury died of AIDS-derived bronchopneumonia.

 The album cover was designed by Queen and Richard Gray.
-The booklets and single covers from the album are by Grandville, or are inspired by his illustrations.
+The booklets and single covers from the album are inspired by illustrations by 19th century French artist Jean-Jacques Grandville.
 Innuendo was voted the 94th greatest album of all time in a national 2006 BBC poll.

 "Innuendo" full album by Queen is property and copyright of its owners and it's embedded from Youtube.